ajv-validator/ajv/README.md

 Generate validating function and cache the compiled schema for future use.

 Validating function returns boolean and has properties `errors` with the errors from the last validation (`null` if there were no errors) and `schema` with the reference to the original schema.

+Unless options `validateSchema` is false, the schema will be validated against meta-schema and if schema is invalid the errors will be logged.
+See [options](#options).

 ##### .validate(Object schema|String key|String ref, data) -&gt; Boolean